Conditionals 0 + 1 (25-26)

 Conditional type 0

-This conditional is used when the result will always happen.
+This conditional is used the condition always has the same result or outcome.

 If the temperature is below zero, water freezes.